mygreenandblue/paperless-mobile/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-EDMS Mobile brings <a href="https://github.com/paperless-ngx/paperless-ngx">paperless-ngx</a> to your smartphone without any compromises.
-While you can use paperless-ngx from a mobile browser, managing your documents this way is often a tedious and slow process.
+EDOCS Mobile brings <a href="https://github.com/edocs-ngx/edocs-ngx">edocs-ngx</a> to your smartphone without any compromises.
+While you can use edocs-ngx from a mobile browser, managing your documents this way is often a tedious and slow process.
 The app integrates a custom scanner, biometric authentication and many more conveniences to help you make the transition from a paper-based to a fully digital office experience.

 ### :rocket: Highlights
 :heavy_check_mark: **View** your documents at a glance<br>
 :heavy_check_mark: **Add**, **delete** or **edit** documents<br>
 :heavy_check_mark: **Share**, **download** and **preview** files<br>
 :heavy_check_mark: **Manage** and assign labels<br>
-:heavy_check_mark: **Scan** and upload documents to paperless<br>
+:heavy_check_mark: **Scan** and upload documents to edocs<br>
-:heavy_check_mark: **Upload existing documents** from other apps via EDMS Mobile<br>
+:heavy_check_mark: **Upload existing documents** from other apps via EDOCS Mobile<br>
 :heavy_check_mark: Easily process and manage new documents in the dedicated **inbox**<br>
 :heavy_check_mark: **Search** for documents using a wide range of filter criteria<br>
 :heavy_check_mark: **Secure** your data with a **biometric factor**<br>